TheOdinProject/curriculum/ruby/ruby.md

 ## Basic Recursion, Algorithms and Data Structures

-You've learned how to build some cool stuff already and, frankly, you'd make a pretty effective programmer with what you already know (but don't get a big head or anything).
-However, just because you can write English at a grade school level doesn't mean you don't have a lot of room to improve.
+You've learned how to build some cool stuff already and, frankly, you could probably make some decent websites without a crazy amount of additional formal education.
+However, just because you can write English at a grade school level doesn't mean you will be editing the New York Times anytime soon.

-In the world of programming, there's a difference between solving a problem and solving a problem WELL.
+In the world of programming, there's a difference between solving a problem the brute force way and solving a problem WELL.
 We touched on the first layer of this when we covered basic object-oriented programming and how you should break apart your code into well-organized chunks.
 If that was all about learning how to write good code, these next few sections are going to be about training yourself to figure out the best code to write -- the most elegant solution to the problem at hand.
+It becomes particularly important whenever you start working with large data sets, like when your website becomes highly successful.

 We're taking a little detour through some more Computer Science-y concepts here because they are fundamental for a reason.
+Some problems require you to use tools beyond just arrays and iterators.
+You're going to build chess and it's not fundamentally difficult (it's just a rules-based game after all) but there are some tricks that you'll want to use to help you solve it.

-This curriculum is meant to prepare you for life beyond the web page.
+If that doesn't sway you, this curriculum is meant to prepare you for life beyond the web page.
 If you're interested in applying for a job, you'll be asked questions that directly touch on some of this stuff.
-It's going to require you to put on your thinking cap, but you can do it.
+It's going to require you to put on your thinking cap (sorry, it had to happen sometime), but you can do it.

 ### 1. Recursion
 #### Intro

 Recursion is the idea that a function calls itself.
 Pretty simple, right?
 It's used to take a big problem and start breaking it down into smaller and smaller pieces and continuing to feed those back into the original function until some sort of answer is achieved and the whole chain unwinds.

 There's also a right and wrong way to use recursion.
 The fact is, any problem you can solve recursively you can also solve using the iterators that you know and love.
 If you find yourself saying "why didn't I just use a `while` loop here?" then you probably should have.
-You won't often end up using a recursive solution to a problem, but you should be aware of when it's probably a good idea.
+You won't often end up using a recursive solution to a problem, but you should get a feel for when it might be a good idea.

 #### Homework Assignment